UPPMAX/uppmax_intro_day_1/docs/sessions/modules.md

 then answer these questions:

 - Find to list of installed software.
-  Estimate how many pieces of software are installed on Rackham
+  Estimate how many pieces of software are installed on Pelle

 ???- question "Answer"